jitpack/jitpack.io/PRIVATE.md

 ## Artifact sharing

-In some cases you want to distribute your private project publicly while keeping the source private.
+In some cases you want to distribute your project publicly while keeping the source private.
 In this case:

 1. Sign In on JitPack.io homepage
 2. Look up your private repository